 - Fresh cilantro

 - Lime wedges

-- In a large pot, warm 1 tbsp of the oil over medium heat.
+- In a large pot, warm 1 tablespoon of the oil over medium heat.
 Add the onion, garlic, ginger, and a small pinch of salt and cook, stirring occasionally, until nicely browned, about 5 minutes.

 - Stir in the curry paste and coconut sugar.
 Add the coconut milk and bring to a simmer.
 Simmer, stirring occasionally, for about 15 minutes.

 - Add the broccoli and chickpeas and cook until the broccoli is bright green and tender, about five minutes.
 Add the cilantro and basil and remove from the heat.